About this leaflet

 will make it harder to get off to sleep the following night.

-- Don't use slimming tablets - many of these will tend to keep
+- Don't use slimming pills - many of these will keep you

 - Don't use street drugs like Ecstasy, cocaine and amphetamines -